Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   of gaps, overlapping events and multiple events starting at the same time in a single timed metadata track for this scheme.
 In addition, the parsing and processing of DashEventMessageBoxes is supported in many players.
-The support for this DashEventMessageBox embedded timed metadata track instantiation it is described in clause 9.
+The support for this DashEventMessageBox embedded timed metadata track instantiation is described in clause 9.